adamdanish0512-hub/SnakeFacts.github.io/README.md

 # SnakeFacts.github.io
-# there is an error when combined into 1 file. will fix soon...
+# this code runs on 1 file. kindly be careful when editing the code so that it doesnt breaks!